yongce-liu/RoboVerse/docs/source/metasim/get_started/quick_start/12_domain_randomization.md

 dynamic_only = registry.list_objects(lifecycle='dynamic')
 ```

-Material, Object, Light, and Camera randomizers automatically query the registry to find their target objects.
-This eliminates the need for manual prim path specification in most cases.
+Material, Object, Light, and Camera randomizers query the registry automatically to find their targets.
+No need for manual prim path specification in most cases.

 ### Hybrid Simulation Support

-Randomizers that require specific handlers (e.g., IsaacSim for USD operations) automatically receive the appropriate sub-handler in Hybrid mode.
-This is transparent to users:
+Randomizers that need specific handlers (e.g., IsaacSim for USD ops) automatically get the right sub-handler in Hybrid mode.
+It just works:

 ```python
 # Works in both standalone IsaacSim and Hybrid (IsaacLab + IsaacSim) modes